MizzouCreative/mizzoumvc/readme.txt

 * use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
+= 3.6.0 =
+* Framework now supports framework plugins
+* Added a basic archive controller
+* Can now access members of Site via object notation (->) or as an array
+* WpBase (and Children) now accepts a FQ namespace class that it will use to return new posts instances via retrieveContent and convertPost(s).
+* WpBase (and children) now require an instance of the Loader class to be passed in to facilitiate the above

 = 3.5.3 =
 Bug fix related to incorrect permissions being set on cache directory